 In the UK in 2022, just 19 percent of IT professionals were women.
 But in many countries, such as those in Central Asia, women make up nearly half of the IT workforce.
 It’s the gender-equality paradox: In countries with less gender equality, educated women seek careers with more income security, while in countries with better gender equality, women avoid careers said to discriminate against women.

 There are green shoots of progress.
 Kaspersky’s Women in tech report surveyed women in four global regions.
 Encouragingly, 57 percent say gender equality is improving in their organization.
 Despite this, 44 percent think male colleagues progress faster.

 In the report, Dr. Ronda Zelezny-Green, Co-Founder and Director of Panoply Digital, says change is slow because “too much activity around gender equality in IT focuses on one-off gimmicks and band-aid solutions that can be spotlighted in the press, instead of focusing on female employees and actions that will make a sustained difference in their professional lives.”

 Dr. Zelezny-Green thinks we should entice more women into the industry by creating new products and services for women.
 Widely-reported diversity problems with Artificial intelligence (AI) could be seen as an opportunity: “There’s huge potential in telling the stories of Timnit Gebreu and Joy Buolamwini, black women leading the charge for more ethical and inclusive AI design.
 These stories make inroads in IT and tech roles where women are currently underrepresented.”

-In a prosperous future, we won’t need to ask, “Is cyber a man’s world?” or “Where are the women in cyber?”
+In a prosperous future, we won’t need to ask “Where are the women in cyber?”
 They’re not hiding under the desk.
 They’re making change, but in another industry.
 We’re on the right path, but it’s a long journey ahead.
 With more women, we can better create products that represent users and benefit from a gender-equal computing industry.